 - uasid: the identifier of the respondent.
 This identifier is assigned to a respondent at recruitment and stays with the respondent throughout each and every survey he/she participates in.
 When analyzing data from multiple surveys, the 'uasid' can be used to merge data sets. - o uashhid: the household identifier of the respondent.
-Every member is assigned a household identifier, stored in the variable 'uashhid'.
-For the primary respondent this identifier equals his or her 'uasid'.
-All other eligible members of the primary respondent's household (everyone who is 18 or older in the household) who become UAS respondents receive the 'uasid' of the primary respondent as their household identifier.
-The identifier 'uashhid' remains constant over time for all respondents.
-Thus it is always possible to find the original UAS household of an UAS panel member (even after they, for example, have moved out to form another household). - o survhhid: uniquely identifies the household a UAS panel member belongs to in a given survey.
-For instance, if the primary respondent and his/her spouse are both UAS members at the time of a given survey, they both receive the same 'survhhid' identifier for that survey.
-If they subsequently split, they receive two different 'survhhid' in subsequent surveys.
-They, however, always share the same 'uashhid'.
-The identifier 'survhhid' is set to missing (.) if no other household members are UAS panel members at the time of the survey.
-Since individuals can answer the same survey at different points in time (which can be relatively far apart if the survey is kept in the field for a prolonged time), it may be possible that, within the same data set, household members have different 'survhhid' reflecting different household compositions at the time they answered the survey.
-For instance, suppose that the primary respondent and his/her spouse are both UAS members.
-If the primary respondent answers the survey when he/she is living with the spouse, but the spouse answers the survey when the couple has split, they receive different 'survhhid'.
-Hence, the variable 'survhhid' identifies household membership of UAS panel members, at the time the respondent answers the survey.
-Note: in the My Household survey 'survhhid' is set to unknown (.u) for respondents who last participated in the My Household survey prior to January 21, 2015. - o uasmembers: is the number of other household members who are also UAS panel members at the time of the survey.
+Every member is assigned a household identifier, stored in the variable ¡em¿uashhid¡/em¿.
+For the primary respondent this identifier is his or her 'uasid'.
+All other eligible members of the primary respondent's household (everyone who is 18 or older in the household) who become UAS respondents receive the uasid of the primary respondent as their household identifier.
+The uashhid remains constant over time for all respondents.
+Thus it is always possible to find the original UAS household of an UAS panel member (even after they, for example, have moved out to form another household). - uashhid\current: the current household identifier of the respondent.
+Uniquely identifies the household a UAS panel member belongs to in a given survey INDEPENDENT of the exact composition of the household in terms of who else in the household are UAS members.
+Missing (.n) for respondents who are in a single-UAS member household.
+Available on request in data sets prior to September 3, 2025. - survhhid: uniquely identifies the household a UAS panel member belongs to in a given survey DEPENDENT on the exact composition of the household in terms of who else in the household are UAS members.
+Is set to missing (.n) if no other household members are UAS panel members at the time of the survey.
+Is set to unknown (.u) for respondents who last participated in the My Household survey prior to January 21, 2015. - o uasmembers: is the number of other household members who are also UAS panel members at the time of the survey.
 Since individuals can answer the same survey at different points in time (which can be relatively far apart is the survey is kept in the field for a prolonged time), it may be possible that, within the same data set, the primary respondent of a household has a value of '0', whereas the second UAS household respondent has a value of '1'.
 Therefore 'uasmembers' should be interpreted as the number of household and UAS panel members at the time the respondent answers the survey.
-Note: in the My Household survey 'uasmembers' is set to unknown (.u) for respondents who last participated in the My Household survey prior to January 21, 2015.
+Note: in the My Household survey 'uasmembers' is set to unknown (.u) for respondents who last participated in the My Household survey prior to January 21, 2015. - sampleframe: indicates the sampling frame from which the household of the respondent was recruited.
+All UAS recruitment is done through address based sampling

-- sampleframe: indicates the sampling frame from which the household of the respondent was recruited.
-All UAS recruitment is done through address based sampling (ABS) in which samples are acquired based on postal records.
-Currently, the variable 'sampleframe' takes on four values reflecting four distinct sample frames used by the UAS over the year (in future data sets the number of sample frames used for recruitment may increase if additional specific populations are targeted in future recruitment batches): - 1.
-U.S. National Territory: recruited through ABS within the entire U.S. - Areas high concentration Nat Ame: recruited through ABS in areas with a high concentration of Native Americans in the zip-code.
+(ABS) in which samples are acquired based on postal records.
+Currently, the variable 'sampleframe' takes on four values reflecting four distinct sample frames used by the UAS over the year (in future data sets the number of sample frames used for recruitment may increase if additional specific populations are targeted in future recruitment batches):

+- 1. U.S. National Territory: recruited through ABS within the entire U.S. - 2.
+Areas high concentration Nat Ame: recruited through ABS in areas with a high concentration of Native Americans in the zip-code.
 Within these batches, individuals who are not Native Americans are not invited to join the UAS. - 3.
 Los Angeles County: recruited through ABS within Los Angeles County. - 4.
 California: recruited through ABS within California.